Of course!

-If you reach the storage limit in your Pro plan or your Business plan, you can book additional storage space for your picdrop account:
+If you reach the storage limit included in your picdrop plan, you can book additional storage space for your picdrop account.
+The amount of extra storage you can add depends on your current plan:

-For your picdrop account in the Business plan, you can expand your storage space in 1 TB increments.
+With the Enterprise plan, you can expand your storage in 1 TB increments.

 You can use team members to invite other people to collaborate in your picdrop account.

-You can invite one team member on the Pro+ plan.
-With our Business plan, it's possible to work with even more people in one picdrop account.
+You can invite up to 2 team member on the Advanced plan.
+With our Business plan, you have 5 team members included and can expand those to up to 9 additional team members and with our Enterprise plan it's possible to work with even more people in one picdrop account.

 You can find more information about how team members work here.